codinggita/CGXSwarrnim/Semester-1/Git & GitHub/16. git reset • --soft • --mixed • --hard • HEAD • git revert/Assignment.md

    git log --oneline
    ```
 4. Observe that a **new commit** was created (the history was not deleted).
-5. Create a file `revert-explanation.txt` and answer:
+5. write the short answers in your own words in your notebook:
    - What does `git revert` do?
    - How is it different from `git reset`?
    - When is `git revert` safer than `git reset`?

 **Submit:**
 - Screenshot of `git log --oneline` showing the revert commit
-- Content of `revert-explanation.txt`
+- Photos of written answers.
 - Repository link

 ---